thiago-lcarvalho/thiago-dev/README.md

 14/12 16:41 - lot of changes, finished first card on last section, happy with results so far!

 15/12 15:48 - added some features with spotify api!

+20/12 11:47 - i forgot to update the README.md file, lot of updates like loading api before showing screen, new spotify card, etc...